CharlesRea/clud/readme.md

 Very much a work in progress currently.
 These instructions are written assuming a Windows machine - it should be possible to install on Linux, but some tweaks may be needed.

+Have a readthrough of the [Design Spec](./docs/01_DesignSpec.md) to understand the project motivation and infrastructure.

 ### Install Prerequisites:
 * A local Kubernetes cluster, version 1.18+.
   * The recommended way to set this up is to use [minikube](https://minikube.sigs.k8s.io/docs/start/).